erroronline1/caro/readme.md

 * On one hand this may declutter available forms and information for some units, e.g. hiding administrative content from the workforce,
 * on the other hand you have to take more care of role management and who is to export actual complete data in case of requests.

 All alterings on records (reidentification, retyping, case state) are recorded as well.
-Since these are system side actions, records will be stored in the user set language.
-This may result in a mixed language record!

 ![screen record summary](http://toh.erroronline.one/caro/record%20screen.png)